viamrobotics/docs/docs/services/data/_index.md

 ## Next steps: train and deploy machine learning

-You can use data synced to the cloud to [train machine learning models](/services/ml/train-model/) and then [deploy these models to your machines](/services/ml/) from the Viam app.
+You can use data synced to the cloud to [train machine learning models and deploy them to your machines](/how-tos/deploy-ml/) from the Viam app.

 For a comprehensive tutorial on using data capture and synchronization together with the ML model service, see: